Lutein and Zeaxanthin:

 Cooked spinach is one of the best natural food sources of lutein and zeaxanthin.

-A number of studies have found that lutein and zeaxanthin either help prevent AMD or my slow progression of the disease:
+A number of studies have found that lutein and zeaxanthin either help prevent AMD or may slow progression of the disease:

-- In a research article published in Archives of Biochemistry and Biophysics in August 2010, the study authors conclude that lutein, zeaxanthin and meso-zeaxanthin filter short-wavelength light and prevent or reduce the generation of free radicals in the retinal pigment epithelium and choroid.
-They also suggest that a mixture of these carotenoids are more effective than any one of the individual xanthophylls at the same total concentration.
+• In research published in Archives of Biochemistry and Biophysics, the study authors conclude that lutein, zeaxanthin and meso-zeaxanthin filter short-wavelength light and prevent or reduce the generation of free radicals in the retinal pigment epithelium and choroid.
+They also suggest that a mixture of these carotenoids is more effective than any one of the individual carotenoids at the same total concentration.

 Non-vegetarian sources of lutein and zeaxanthin include egg yolks.
 But if you have high cholesterol, you're much better off getting most of these yellow nutrients from fruits and vegetables.